osrf/ros2multirobotbook/src/intro.md

 Unlock your options, your facility and your future with RMF.

 We would like to acknowledge the Singapore government for their vision and support to start this ambitious research and development.
-The project is supported by MOH and NR2PO/ A*STAR under its project "Development of Standardised Robotics Middleware Framework - RMF detailed design and common services, large-scale virtual test farm infrastructure, and simulation modelling,"
+The project is supported by MOH and NR2PO/ A*STAR under its project "Development of Standardised Robotics Middleware Framework - RMF detailed design and common services, large-scale virtual test farm infrastructure, and simulation modelling".
+The project is supported by MOH and NRP

+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the NR2PO A*STAR and MOH.

 ## So what is RMF?